jorgenschaefer/elpy/docs/concepts.rst

 =============

 You can easily configure Elpy to your own preferences.
 All *Customize Options* below are accessible via this interface.
-Emacs builds heavily upon existing extensions for Emacs.
+Elpy builds heavily upon existing extensions for Emacs.
 The configuration interface tries to include the options for those as well.